 - Garnish with fresh cilantro and serve warm.

-Some other alterations to try with this recipe would be:
+Some other additions and substitutions to try with this recipe:

 - Alternate with different lentils to get varied flavours.